2 min read

 Now that you see how choosing the Bajaj Finance FD strengthens your financial future, plan your investments and request a call from an executive today!

-Remember that you can still enjoy the deduction of up to Rs.
-1.50 lakh under Section 80C by choosing Equity Linked Savings Schemes, PPF or NPS and filling in the required details in Form 12BB.
+You can still enjoy the deduction of up to Rs.
+1.50 lakh under Section 80C by choosing Equity Linked Savings Schemes, PPF or NPS.
+Fill in the required details in Form 12BB.

 When do I have to submit Form 12BB?